Child Liver Disease and Disorders

 Cirrhosis is damage to the liver that decreases blood flow through it over time.
 As the normal liver tissue is lost, nutrients, hormones, drugs and poisons are not processed by the liver as they should.
 In addition, protein production and other substances produced by the liver are decreased or stopped all together.
 Learn more about cirrhosis.

 Fatty Liver Disease

-Someone who has fat deposits in their liver has fatty liver disease.
+Fatty Liver Disease is when someone has fat deposits in their liver.
 These deposits may keep the liver from doing a good job of removing toxins from your blood.
+There are two types of fatty liver disease: nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).
 Learn more about fatty liver disease.

 Hepatitis is an inflammation of the liver and can result in liver cell damage and destruction.
 Hepatitis is a concern because it often originates from a virus and can be spread to others.
+Not everyone who is infected will experience symptoms.
 Learn more about hepatitis.

 Metabolic Liver Disease